wagtail-packages/wagtail-devtools/README.md

 A set of developer tools in the form of management commands.

+## Supported versions

+- Python 3.8+
+- Django 3.2+
+- Wagtail 4.1+

 ## Features

 ### Admin Responses

-The `admin_responses` command will make a request to the admin interface using get requests for all the wagtail core admin page.
-It will right a response result to the console.
+The `admin_responses` command will make a requests to the admin interface using get requests for all the wagtail core admin pages.
+It will write a response result to the console.

 Optionally you can specify your ModelAdmin models in settings a include them in the results.